Q - We occasionally run into an issue with our terminal server where Elliott crashes after entering the username/password.

 (1) If you can get all other users on the terminal servers to close Elliott and logout their Windows session.
 Then, as the sole user on the terminal server, try the same Elliott application again.
 If the Elliott problem goes away, then we know for sure this is the cause.
 (2) If you can't get all other Elliott users to logout for some reasons, then you can reboot the terminal server.
 After the reboot, if Elliott start to work correctly on the terminal server, then it is likely this is the cause, but we can't be sure 100%.

 For Elliott users on the terminal server, when they try to startup Elliott, they may experience Elliott failing at the startup at the same position as indicated in this article.
-The messages may be different, by all indicate that EL800.EXE or EL700.EXE has stopped working.
+The messages may be different, depend on which DLL get affected.
+They may simply indicate that EL700.EXE, EL800.EXE or an related EL800*.EXE has stopped working.
 It could be message indicating that it has problem loading some DLL files.
 Here is an example:

 Elliott was unable to load the following module: